-The Sienna House is more than a place where neighbors come together for fun events and activities throughout the year, and where home shoppers can find community information.
+The Sienna House is more than a place where neighbors come together and where home shoppers can find community information.
 It's also a place where you can see original paintings created by Hill Country artists, including an award-winning artist who lives right in the community.

 Usually, Rancho Sienna does everything we can to make sure residents never want to leave.
 But in the case of a family of six Mallard ducklings who recently took up residence in the community, it was decided they would be happier...

 The holidays are a very special time in the Texas Hill Country, whether you’ve got kids or grandkids, or it’s just the two of you.
 Here’s a sampling of our top picks for holiday fun near Rancho Sienna.

 Every year, Rancho Sienna residents fall into autumn at the annual Harvest Festival.
 It’s also a great time for future residents to discover the neighborly lifestyle and awesome amenities and new-home choices offered here.

 The City of Georgetown has begun the design and construction process for 525-acre Garey Park, located in a scenic Hill Country setting on FM 2243 along the San Gabriel River, approximately 5 miles from Rancho Sienna.

 When it opens in late November in Rancho Sienna, Chesmar’s new Owen model will showcase the popular farmhouse chic design trend, with eye-catching details like sliding barn doors between the master bedroom and the master bath, and exposed shiplap walls in the dining room.